...

 • Step 1.
 Create a Partition Function

 The creation of a partition function is step one in SQL Server partition table implementation.
-A partition function defines the allocation of table rows across various partitions based on particular column values.
-It sets a partition’s boundaries and determines the categorization of each row into its respective partition.
-This function is fundamental for establishing the logical data distribution structure within the table.
+A partition function defines the allocation of table rows across various partitions based on column values.
+It sets a partition’s boundaries and categorizes each row into its respective partition.
+This function is key to establishing the logical data distribution structure within the table.

 • Step 2.
 Create a Partition Scheme